shekharshamra/test_db/README.md

 # test_db
-Test commit..A sample database with an integrated test suite, used to test your applications and database servers
+A sample database with an integrated test suite, used to test your applications and database servers

 This repository was migrated from [Launchpad](https://launchpad.net/test-db).